Metabolic Code FAQ

 - All products must be returned in re-sellable condition (no additional labels or writing on packaging).

 - A 25% restocking fee will be applied to all returns.
 We do not issue call tags for products returned unless our office has made an error in the order.

 - Our office must be notified prior to the return of any product.

 To start a return request please visit our practitioner support page and fill out the the form, select “Supplement Support” as the reason.
 CLICK HERE

-For issues related to supplement orders place through shop.metaboliccode.com please contact the supplement order line:
+For issues, or order status, related to supplement orders place through shop.metaboliccode.com please contact the supplement order line:

 Returns for orders placed on shop.metaboliccode.com: click HERE to open an email; include the patient’s order number, name, and email address

 Are you a Metabolic Code® Practitioner?
 Click here to view the Pro FAQ.